Skip to main content

 Director

 Dr Robert Lang is a leader in city building, community engagement, strategic urban planning, economic development, creating great public places, transport infrastructure, place management, arts, tourism and energy.
+He has extensive experience in the public service, gained within a combination of state and local government businesses.

 He has a long involvement in the arts, theatre production and direction, music creation and performance, training young people in the performing arts, delivering arts to western Sydney audiences and significant experience in outdoor events.
+He has a focus on place-making and bringing together the drivers for making great cities.
+He has a keen interest in the potential of western Sydney to provide business and economic growth opportunities, making Sydney more livable with more jobs closer to home.

 Dr Lang currently serves on the Riverside Advisory Committee and has a number of interests in the not for profit sector including disability services, affordable housing, education and the arts.